twisted/twisted/docs/core/howto/clients.rst

 Twisted is a framework designed to be very flexible, and let you write powerful clients.
 The cost of this flexibility is a few layers in the way to writing your client.
-This document covers creating clients that can be used for TCP, SSL and Unix sockets.
+This document covers creating clients that can be used for TCP, TLS and Unix sockets.
 UDP is covered :doc:`in a different document <udp>` .

 At the base, the place where you actually implement the protocol parsing and handling, is the ``Protocol`` class.
 This class will usually be